 Form PTE is an information return and a composite tax return for pass-through entities with Montana source income and pass-through entities registered to do business in Montana.
-It includes schedules for the reporting of Montana source income derived from the activities of disregarded entities owned by the PTE.
+It includes schedules for the reporting of Montana source income derived from the activities of disregarded entities owned by the pass-through entities.